imamahasane/ADAPT/README.md

 | JAADALL | 0.91 | 0.85 | 0.76 | 0.74 | 0.78 |
 | PIE | 0.92 | 0.90 | 0.83 | 0.84 | 0.81 |

-Reported in the paper tables. fileciteturn2file0L264-L264 fileciteturn2file0L326-L352
+Reported in the paper tables.

-## Citation

-Please cite the original ADAPT paper if you use this implementation.
+---

+## 12. License & Contributions

+**License :**
+Released under the MIT License. © 2026 GenDiff Authors.
+All rights reserved.

+**Contribution Guidelines :**
+We welcome pull requests and improvements.

+---